sethfischer/sethfischer.github.io/content/web-development/drupal-8-getting-started.rst

 writeable both by the web server and command line user.
 An alternative to ``chmod -R 777 sites/default/files`` is to use `Access Control Lists`_.

-Those familiar with the Symfony 2 documentation will recognise the following shell commands which have been adapted from the `Installing and Configuring Symfony`_ section of the The Symfony Book.
+The following shell commands have been adapted from the `Installing and Configuring Symfony`_ section of the The Symfony Book.

 .. code-block:: console